Mendasp/NS2Plus/README.md

 	- Removed most flamethrower effects (really big FPS drain)
 	- Replaced res node effect with older one (less vision obscuring, more like in NS1)
 	- Removed shadowstep trail
+	- Damaged extractor only shows fire (no smoke)

 Custom HUD Commands
 ===================